 The first thing you have to know is what is manubrium.
 The manubrium is actually the biggest, thinnest, and biggest of the three primary penile parts.
 It’s the largest part of the shaft and is usually the strongest part of the entire shaft.
 This means that it’s an essential part of your sexual performance.

 The penile chambers are named after the structure which they form.
-There are two structures that make up the manhood, the tunica vaginalis, and the corpus cavernosa.
+There are two structures that make up the manhood, the tunica vaginalis, and the corpus cavernosal.
 The two structures have different structures and functions.
 The manubrium surrounds the urethra and creates the spongy tissue that connects the spongy tissue of the spongiosum to the veins that supply blood to the penis.
 In the penile chambers, there are the paired ligaments and the ligamenta cavernosa, which connect to the veins and to the urethra.

-What is manubrium in the context of the male sex organs is actually a thick layer of erectile tissue which covers the male sex organs such as the scrotum, perineum, testicles, and prostate.
+In the context of the male sex organs is actually a thick layer of erectile tissue which covers the male sex organs such as the scrotum, perineum, testicles, and prostate.
 This is also what gives you the thickness and solidity of your erections.
 Since it covers the largest area of the penis, the chest cavity (including the lungs) is also deeply covered with manubrium.

-Since manubrium is composed mainly of fatty tissues, the dense clavicular notches and the clavicular columns provide the greatest protection from the rigors of sexual activity.
+The dense clavicular notches and the clavicular columns provide the greatest protection from the rigors of sexual activity.
 Unfortunately, for men who have a genetic predisposition towards large adenoids, these structures can become overactive and interfere with normal sexual function.
 If left unchecked, they can slowly encroach on the upper lungs and the urethra causing serious harm.
 This is how manubrium becomes a problem.

 Since the two main structures of the female chest are the breasts and the ribcage, they form the largest portion of the female chest.
 The majority of these structures are made up of connective tissue, which has the added benefit of providing support.
 This means that even if a woman has a large amount of connective tissue, her breasts and ribs won’t be much of an issue.
 However, as she begins to lose weight or experiences a number of medical conditions such as diabetes, her breasts and ribs will generally sag as the elasticity of her tissue decreases.

-What happens is this – the dense clavicular columns located between the breasts and the ribs slowly push outward as the pendulous nature of her breast tissue pulls on the ribcage (which is located behind them).
+The dense clavicular columns located between the breasts and the ribs slowly push outward as the pendulous nature of her breast tissue pulls on the ribcage (which is located behind them).
 This creates a shallow crease known as a saddle shape on the top of her chest.
 This saddle shape will continue as the pendulous nature of her breast tissue continues to pull outward.
 Eventually, it’s possible that the sternum will begin to poke through this shallow crease as well.

 The only way to prevent this eventuality is for a woman to lose excessive weight.
-Also, she needs to quit smoking as this puts added pressure on the lungs, chest wall, and other tissues in her body.
+Also, she needs to quit smoking.
+This puts added pressure on the lungs, chest wall, and other tissues in her body.
 Over time, the inevitable will happen and the inevitable outcome will be a massive loss of bone in her chest as well as a massive loss of chest wall thickness.
 Since most physicians will have seen all manner of congenital abnormalities of the lungs, they will also know how to recognize these types of conditions and what to do in order to help the patient.